sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_safety_terminology.md

     - White and black lists.
     - safety and security recomendations and techniques.
     - use lint programs that advice about the coding.
-    - HW patterns: ie. pulsed sources induce more EMC problems, shieldings, power supply misperformances ...
+    - HW patterns: ie. pulsed sources induce more EMC problems, shieldings, power supply misperformances, use DRC (design rule checks), , simulate the hardware, run montecarlo simulation analysis on the hardware.
 - Implement a log mechanism in the system.
+- Have a method to identify the software, and version of the system.
 - Test, test, test. (it's is not the developers skill what asures a good systems (although it helps, of course!), is the test of system the action that increases the asurance on the systems capabilities, quality and confidence).

 ## Defensive programming